 In addition, youth and environmental entities located near each other are often leading similar initiatives, but find the process of identifying potential partners cumbersome and time consuming.

-YCC offers a multilingual digital platform designed to help youth overcome these barriers and to facilitate collaboration with and amongst youth so common goals can be achieved together, in less time and with less resources.
+YCC offers a multilingual digital platform designed to help youth overcome some of these barriers so they feel educated and empowered to act.

 We seek to significantly elevate youth voices in various decision-making arenas, centering the needs of young leaders and future generations.
-It is time for youth to take matters into their own hands by envisioning a better future for all and having the means to make it a reality.
+It is time for inter- and intra- generational collaborations, so we can improve the quality of life for all, especially frontline communities, with urgency.

 Pooja Tilvawala – Founder and Director

-Pooja was born in Gujarat, India but raised in a diverse suburb of Philadelphia.
-In 2018, she graduated from American University in Washington, DC with a BS in Economics and a BA in International Studies, specializing in justice, ethics, and human rights, and South Asia.
-After graduating, Pooja worked as a Project Associate/Ruckelshaus Fellow for the Meridian Institute, committed to collaborative problem-solving on various environmental issues.
+Pooja was born in Gujarat, India but raised in a suburb of Philadelphia.
+In 2018, she graduated from American University in Washington, DC with degrees in Economics and International Studies, specializing in justice, ethics, and human rights, and South Asia.
+After graduating, Pooja worked as a Project Associate for the Meridian Institute, committed to collaborative problem-solving on environmental issues.

 Becki Cohn-Vargas, Ed.D. – Strategic Advisor